yasha-tester/java-library-2/README.md

 To add books and so on i need inputs.
 So i want to use html for this.

+i deleted lib that contained mysql-connector bc maven seems to generate it by itself

 <h3> how to run: </h3>
 wasd
 <h3> how to run: </h3>